hashgraph/hedera-sourcify/ui/README.md

 ## Docker

-The `Dockerfile` installs,builds and serves the project on a minimal nginx container.
-When running with Docker, don't forget to pass the environment variables `SERVER_URL` and `REPOSITORY_SERVER_URL`.
+The `Dockerfile` installs, builds and serves the project on a minimal nginx container.